zalenix/portaldocs/portal-sdk/generated/top-extensions-unit-test.md

 1. Add the `./.npmrc` registry file to your project so that it will store feed URLs and credentials, as described in [https://docs.microsoft.com/en-us/vsts/package/npm/npmrc?view=vsts](https://docs.microsoft.com/en-us/vsts/package/npm/npmrc?view=vsts).

 1. The `msportalfx-ut` unit test package is available from the internal `AzurePortalNpmRegistry`.
-To configure your project to use this registry add the following code to the `./.npmrc` file.
+You may select any test and test assertion frameworks, because `msportalfx-ut` is test-framework agnostic.
+Add the following code to the `./.npmrc` file to configure your project to use this registry.

     ```
     registry=https://msazure.pkgs.visualstudio.com/_packaging/AzurePortalNpmRegistry/npm/registry/